 The day the Ford Mustang went on sale, April 17, 1964, more than 22,000 of the pony cars ended up in happy Ford customers’ driveways and garages.
-Tens of thousands of the cars were produced prior to that sale date and a number of them were shipped to dealers in order to entice buyers before they were allowed to be sold.
+However, tens of thousands of the cars left the factory prior to the on-sale sale date.
+Ford sent many of them to dealers to entice buyers before they officially went on sale.
 In a lapse, Ford shipped a white convertible Mustang with serial number 5F08F100001 to George Parsons Ford in Canada.
-This wasn’t just any Mustang, it’s widely assumed to be the first Mustang off the assembly line.
+That Mustang is widely assumed to be the first of the model to leave the assembly line.

-Captain Stanley Tucker, a Canadian airline pilot fell in love with the car, which was not ever supposed to be sold.
-Yet, the day the Mustang went up for sale, April 17, 1964, he signed a check and drove away in his new pony car.
+Captain Stanley Tucker, a Canadian airline pilot fell in love with the car, which Ford did not intend to sell.
+Yet, the day the Mustang went up for sale, April 17, 1964, he signed a check and drove away.
 Once Ford tracked the car down they tried to buy it back, but Tucker knew what he had and refused to sell.

 Ford came back to Tucker in the winter of 1965 after the captain had racked up more than 10,000 miles on the first Mustang with an unrefusable offer, a brand new 1966 Mustang optioned anyway he would like – in trade for that first Mustang.
 He took the offer and requested a silver frost convertible with a 289 V8, C4 Cruise-O-Matic transmission with a Philco TV set in the dash!
-He picked it up at the Dearborn Ford factory on this day in 1966, but this too wasn’t just any ole Mustang, it was the one millionth Mustang produced!
+He picked it up at the Dearborn Ford factory on this day in 1966.
+This too wasn’t just any old Mustang, it was the one millionth Mustang produced!
 The first production Mustang now resides at the Henry Ford Museum.
-The one millionth was reportedly crushed after the captain sold it to his mechanic in the 1970s after a decade of hard use.
+The 1,000,000th ‘Stang reportedly ended up crushed after the captain sold it following a decade of hard use.